A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 Eyeries

 Eyeries (meaning "Rising ground) is a pleasant village near the mouth of the Kenmare River, overlooking Coulagh Bay.
-The village was used as a location in the Film "Purple Taxi" with Fred Astaire
+See Filmed around Bantry below.

 Fishing Ballylickey is surrounded by several fishing opportunities: sea angling in Bantry Bay and the nearby Coomhola and Ouvane rivers plus game fishing in the local loughs. more